Edward Courtenay, 1st Earl of Devon (1485 creation): Career

 A member of a family that had consistently supported the Lancastrian cause throughout the Wars of the Roses, Courtenay became involved with the opposition to King Richard III in the 1480s, having secret dealings with Margaret Beaufort, the dowager queen Elizabeth Woodville, and the latter's son Thomas Grey, 1st Marquess of Dorset.
-He acted as a courier between the conspirators in England and Henry Tudor's entourage in France, and accompanied Henry on his expedition to England and fought for him at the Battle of Bosworth Field in 1485.
+He acted as a courier between the conspirators in England and Henry Tudor's entourage in France.
+After the failure of the Buckingham Rebellion in 1483 he fled to Brittany to join Henry there.
+He later accompanied Henry on his expedition to England and fought for him at the Battle of Bosworth Field in 1485.

 Their Lancastrian partisanship had led to the forfeiture of the Courtenay earldom of Devon under Edward IV.
-On the restoration of Henry VI in 1470, John Courtenay, 7th/15th Earl of Devon had been restored to the earldom, but was attainted by Edward IV on his return to power in 1471 and killed shortly afterwards at the Battle of Tewkesbury.
+On the restoration of Henry VI in 1470, John Courtenay, 15th Earl of Devon had been restored to the earldom, but was attainted by Edward IV on his return to power in 1471 and killed shortly afterwards at the Battle of Tewkesbury.

 Edward Courtenay, as the senior surviving descendant of the previous Courtenay earls, and as a reward for his support, was created earl of Devon by the new king Henry VII in 1485.